cow-co/ansible-template/README.md

 ### Host_Vars

 This directory houses files named according to the host on which they will be used.
 These files contain variables specific to the host in question (perhaps security setup, for example).
 Note that the files do *not* have `.yml` extensions!
 Also note that not every host has to have a file here.

+### Library

+If you have custom modules used in multiple roles, then put them here.
+If you have a custom module which is used only by one role, then put it in the `roles/role/library` directory.

 ### Roles